mikeroyal/Apple-Silicon-Guide/README.md

 This is caused by Steam being run through macOS Ventura or below, upgrade to macOS Sonoma.

-My game won't run and crashes with an invalid instruction
+**Game won't run and crashes with an invalid instruction**

-Invalid instruction crashes are often (but not always) caused when Rosetta 2 is unable to translate AVX/AVX2 instructions.
+**Invalid instruction** crashes are often (but not always) caused when Rosetta 2 is unable to translate AVX/AVX2 instructions.
 You may be able to recompile a version of your game without AVX/AVX2 instructions in order to evaluate its potential on Apple Silicon with the Game Porting Toolkit when you hit this error.
 When porting your code natively to Apple Silicon, NEON instructions are a high-performance replacement for AVX/AVX2.

 **Game won't run because its anti-cheat or DRM software is incompatible with Wine translation.**